 - The snowflake crystals they made are salt crystals.

 - You wont find these types of crystals in museums because the salt sweats and will dissolve or crumble into a fine powder over time.

 The children enjoyed their borax snowflake making activity plus they learned about borax and the science of snowflakes in the process!
-Whether you're buried under a snow drift or are enjoying a warmer climate, this is still a fun packed activity with loads of educational opportunities and rabbit holes of learning to follow.
-Give it a try and see just how fun Borax Snowflake Crystals can be!
+Whether you’re buried under a snow drift or are enjoying a warmer climate, this is still a fun packed activity with loads of educational opportunities and rabbit holes of learning to follow.
+Give it a try and see just how fun Borax Crystal Snowflakes can be!